jdnorty/TeamPass/readme.md

 # Teampass

-Teampass is a Collaborative Passwords Manager
+Teampass is a Collaborative Passwords Manager.

+This version is a fork of nilsteampassnet.

 > Copyright (c) 2009-2017, [Nils Laumaillé] (Nils@TeamPass.net)